massimocannas/Quantitative-Methods-for-Business/group_1/README.md

 After defining the deterministic model, uncertainty is introduced by allowing the probability of passing exams to be lower than one.
 Each exam is associated with a probability of passing (p_i \in (0,1]), while seminars are assumed to be always passed.

+The expected grade for each activity is therefore defined as:

+[\mathbb{E}[\text{grade}_i] = p_i \cdot \text{grade}_i]

+The objective function becomes:

+[
+\max \sum_i p_i \cdot \text{grade}_i \cdot x_i
+]

+This expected-value formulation captures the trade-off between high grades and the risk of failing an exam.

+4. Dataset Description (data.R)

+The dataset is generated via simulation and contains one observation per activity (exam or seminar).

+Main Variables

+activity: activity identifier

+type: Exam or Seminar

+cfu: number of credits

+semester: semester in which the activity is offered

+grade: grade conditional on passing (exams only)

+p_pass: probability of passing

+lecture_hours: scheduled lecture hours

+study_hours: individual study hours

+total_time: total time required

+expected_grade: expected academic outcome

+efficiency: expected grade per hour invested

+Note on CFU Values

+Although the initial project description refers to standard CFU values (6 for exams and 3 for seminars), the simulated dataset includes heterogeneous CFU values (6, 9, 12 for exams and 2–3 for seminars).
+This choice reflects realistic variability across university courses and directly affects the formulation of credit and time constraints in the optimization problem.

+5. Analysis Script (script.R)

+The analysis script performs:

+Descriptive statistics for exams and seminars

+Visualization of uncertainty in passing probabilities

+Analysis of expected academic performance

+Efficiency comparisons across exams

+Comparison of efficiency distributions by semester

+The script produces the following plots:

+Histogram of probabilities of passing exams

+Scatter plot of expected grade vs probability of passing

+Bar chart of exam efficiency

+Boxplot of efficiency by semester

+6. Conclusion

+The project provides a clear methodological progression from a deterministic optimization model to a stochastic formulation that incorporates uncertainty.
+The R implementation focuses on data simulation and exploratory analysis, while the optimization framework is defined explicitly in the README as required.

+This structure ensures conceptual clarity, methodological correctness, and consistency between theory and empirical analysis.

 Comment: Interesting.
 You need to figure out how to include the probability of passing.
 As a first step, I suggest you to assume that the probability of passing is 1 and write the problem in standard form.
 Then you will generalize it.
 You can write pretty math here in the read me: just put the equation between the dollar sign and use simple formatting, as in this example: $x_1 + 2x_2  \le 3$